vdbrink/vdbrink.github.io/node-red/node-red_diff_in_time.md

 The steps of this flow are:
 * Trigger by a sensor
-* Wait for 4 minutes
+* Wait for 4 minutes (play with this time to see which delay works the best for your situation)
 * Save the original value
 * And get the current value for the same sensor
 * Compare the two values with each other